sand47/Boltzmann-machine-for-movie-recommender-System/README.md

 F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4, Article 19 (December 2015), 19 pages.
 DOI=http://dx.doi.org/10.1145/2827872

+I would like to thank  Kirill Eremenko, Hadelin de Ponteves, SuperDataScience Team for their help in their Udemy Deep learning A-Z course where I learnt this implementation.

+The pdf attached gives you a in depth understanding of concepts in RBM.